grocid/libPQP/README.md

 This is a slight variation of the above.
 Instead of observing decryption errors, we measure the timing.
 There has been some effort in making decoding run in constant time.
 See [this paper](http://www.win.tue.nl/~tchou/papers/qcbits.pdf).

 The decoding we use is probabilistic and susceptible to timing attacks.
 However, in the PGP-like setting we do not worry too much about this.
-Below is a graph of timings for 1000 decryptions using the same private key (σ = 0.0386, μ = 0.493):
+Below is a graph of timings of my computer (Macbook Pro 15" Retina 2 GHz Intel Core i7) running 1000 decryptions using the same private key (σ = 0.0386, μ = 0.493):

 ![protocol receiver](https://raw.githubusercontent.com/grocid/encrypt.life-python/master/timings.png)